Parkbee/assessment/devops/readme.md

 * Kubernetes cluster
 * Create an account on Kubernetes with limited permissions (e.g. only access in a specific namespace)
-* Deploy the [dockers](./docker) containers in the cluster.
+* Set up & deploy the [dockers](./docker) containers in the cluster.
 One needs to be only accessible in the cluster, the other one exposed externally
 * The [API container](./docker/Dockerfile-api) needs to be configure to access a MongoDB cluster

 ### Personal choice